 After an introductory Foundations Course with a focus on core basic science principles and basic clinical skills, the Fundamentals of Medicine phase is organized into organ system-based blocks that occur in the fall and spring semesters for the first year and the fall semester of second year.
 Both basic science disciplines (gross and microscopic anatomy, biochemistry/genetics, physiology, pathology, pharmacology, and microbiology) and important theme material (human behavior and development, clinical skills and reasoning, public health and health policy, professional development and diversity) are interwoven throughout each block.
 For example, instead of a separate, stand-alone anatomy course, anatomy is integrated into the block schedule, with cardiac anatomy taught during the cardiology/pulmonary/renal block using a combination of dissection, prosection, or simulation.
 Classroom sessions utilize a variety of active learning techniques, and content is often taught in small groups, using case-based formats.

-After a two-month period to study and take Step 1 of the USMLE in January, students begin their clinical experiences in March of the second year.
+After a two-month period to study and taking Step 1 of the USMLE, students begin their clinical experiences in March/April of the second year.
 The bulk of the Fundamentals of Clinical Practice consists of a series of required clerkships and elective sequences designed to prepare students for graduate training in any field of their choice, while providing them with extensive exposure to a variety of fields to enable them to make educated career decisions.
-As in the Fundamentals of Medicine phase, intersessions will be utilized to reinforce basic science and longitudinal themes.
-At the beginning of the Fundamentals of Clinical Practice, students will have a month-long orientation that will focus on enhancing clinical skills—including procedures such as IV placement and phlebotomy—to prepare students for ward rotations.
+Intersessions will be utilized to reinforce basic science and longitudinal themes.
+At the beginning of the Fundamentals of Clinical Practice, students will have a month-long course focused on enhancing clinical skills—including procedures such as IV placement and phlebotomy—to prepare students for ward rotations.
 Throughout the Fundamentals of Clinical Practice, students will also participate in a Longitudinal Primary Care Clinic (LPCC) that complements our Primary Care Clerkship.
 Students will work one half-day every other week in a primary care setting (general internal medicine, general pediatrics, family medicine, or geriatrics) regardless of their current rotation.

 The final year of study includes a few required advanced clerkships (i.e. emergency medicine, acting internship) and a variety of elective experiences at GW and its affiliated hospitals; students also have the option to take a limited number of electives elsewhere.
 Students are required to complete a scholarly project that they started in Fundamentals of Clinical Practice.
 Elective time during the transition phase may be used to complete this research.
 Finally, the Transition to Advanced Clinical Practice phase includes an intensive, one-month capstone experience involving the refinement of many technical skills and reinforcement of essential clinical competencies.
 Students are grouped by future specialty for much of this course, receiving direct mentorship from faculty physicians in their specialty.
 The primary objective of the course is to prepare students to perform at a high level as they transition to residency.